 Papa’s written as a stuffed shirt.
 He goes to a cabaret to see what homosexuals are like and is shocked by a group of drag queens.
 What’s interesting is the drag queens are not the joke.
 Papa’s prudishness is.

 Homosexuality, as presented here, has no more impact than a standard soap opera. ~ New York Times

 What of Klaus?
 He may not return Manfred’s feelings, not consciously at least, but he’s a loyal friend.
 He’ll protect him from bullies and his father’s scorn.
 He’s comfortable enough with his masculinity to constantly hold Manfred’s hand and hug him around the shoulder.
 He lets Manfred hug him around the waist on their motorcycle rides.
 He’s not frightened or upset with anything he sees at Boris’s party.
 When he rejects Manfred, it’s not for his sexuality.
 It’s because Manfred calls his girlfriend a “cow.”
 Bad move Manfred.

 The film does not condemn or pity homosexuality~ Films and Filming

 I found Manfred the most sympathetic character in the film.
 He’s got a rough road ahead of him.
 When he grows jealous the soundtrack plays scary music.
 But he’s no more possessive than any lovesick teen.
 His mother gets a brief scene where she says she’s accepted her son as he is.
 The censors had Klaus’s uncle rebuke her for it but he initially sighed “That’s fate.”

-Does Manfred’s positive representation balance out Bruno’s predator?
+Does Manfred’s positive representation balance out Boris’s predator?
 Will you look up the film after reading this article?
 There’s a collection of (negative) reviews of the film here.
 For more reviews of LGBT+ media click here.

 And here’s a montage of Klaus and Manfred being adorable together.